Ahafo Ano South (Ghana parliament constituency)

 Ahafo Ano South is one of the constituencies represented in the Parliament of Ghana.
 It elects one Member of Parliament (MP) by the first past the post system of election.
 Ahafo Ano South is located in the Ahafo Ano South district of the Ashanti Region of Ghana.

 Boundaries

 The seat is located within the Ahafo Ano South District of the Ashanti Region of Ghana.
+Region, Ahafo Ano North Municipal in the north-west, Atwima Nwabiagya Municipal in the south, and the Offinso North District in the east are its neighbors.